-The course leaders on MA International Public and Political Communication for 2018-19 are Dr Jared Ahmad and Bill Carmichael (pictured).
+The course leaders on International Public and Political Communication MA are Dr Jared Ahmad and Bill Carmichael (pictured).

 The International Public and Political Communication masters provides a solid grounding for those wishing to pursue research at PhD level and careers in political or public communications, marketing, lobbying, public relations, political campaigning, NGO work with development and advocacy – and, of course, journalism.

 Recent graduates are working in media and public organisations across Europe and Asia in particular.
 Roles include media relations analyst, lecturer, journalist, website and media manager, and political reporter.
 Employers include the European Commission and European Parliament, South China Morning Post, the Pakistan government, the Tokyo Foundation and University of Sulaimani.

-Our most recent survey data from MA International Public and Political Communication Journalism graduates shows:
+Our most recent survey data from International Public and Political Communication MA graduates shows:

 See what Sheffield's postgraduate journalism alumni say in our career case studies section.